apify/crawlee/README.md

     <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#Dataset"><code>Dataset</code></a>
     - Provides a store for structured data and enables their export to formats like JSON, JSONL, CSV, Excel or HTML.
-    The data is stored on local filesystem or in the cloud.
+    The data is stored on a local filesystem or in the cloud.
     Datasets are useful for storing and sharing large tabular crawling results, such as a list of products or real estate offers.
   </li>